GiuseppeELio/Arduino_Interferometer_Stabilizer/README.md

 # Arduino_Interferometer_Stabilizer
 An open hardware/source and low-cost interferometer stabilizer equipped with a digital lock-in amplifier.
+The Arduino board used for this device is Arduino GIGA R1 WiFi.

 ![](Python_GUI_PID_ON_OFF/icon.ico)